Duryab333/D_recursion/B_explore_python/README.md

 - the *median income* per tax filer.

-Assume $50 million as upper limit for *"more"* in the highest bracket.
+Assume $10 million ($10M) as upper limit for *"or more"* in the highest bracket.

+For calculating the *mean income*, use the mean income within each bracket.

+For calculating the *median income*, consider a linear rising income from the lower bound to the upper bound in each bracket.

 Answer questions: